AICONSlab/HippMapp3r/README.md

 # DASH3R
-BrainLab's hippocampal segmentation technique

-*DASH3R*: Deep Automated Segmentation of the Hippocampus in 3/thRee dimensions
+*DASH3R*: Deep Automated Segmentation of the Hippocampus in 3/thRee dimensions (pronounced dasher) is a CNN-based segmentation technique using MRI images from BrainLab (link)